As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 - Relatively affordable compared to traditional espresso machines.

-- Compact design, making it an excellent choice for small kitchens and travel.
+- Its compact design makes it an excellent choice for small kitchens and travel.

 - Durable aluminum or stainless steel construction ensures long-lasting use.